Tour du Mont Blanc Camping – The Ultimate Guide

 Where to Stay: at a hotel in Courmayeur

 Unfortunately, a campground in Courmayeur does not exist.
+(I checked again recently, 2024.)
 I should probably move there and open one, but alas, you’ll have to stay in a quaint hotel instead.
-You can go through a lot of extra effort to take buses to camp elsewhere, but we didn’t really want to leave the trail to find a campground.
+You can go through a lot of extra effort to take buses to camp elsewhere (like 14 miles away), but we didn’t really want to leave the trail to find a campground.

 Accommodations in Courmayeur are not expensive, and it’s SO worth it to stay in a private hotel room with your own bathroom.
 Gah, luxury!